HareemSaad/HareemSaad-0098-Quiz02/Quiz02ERCStandards.md

 _Here, we move our game up with some real blockchain heavyweight; __the ERC standards__._

 Before coding an ERC Standard, we need to know what are the EIPs and whats the rationale behind them.

+### Reading Uniswap
-* You will first read about the major tokens used across Ethereum blockchain as a medium of value
+You will first read about the major tokens used across Ethereum blockchain as a medium of value
   * ERC20
   * ERC721
   * ERC1155